 Turn on any major network news channel and you'll see our graduates at work.
 ESPN, CNN, FOX, NBC, BET, CBS, ABC — it's an alphabet soup that spells out success.
 Flip on the television in New York, Philadelphia, Hong Kong, Charlotte, Atlanta, Amsterdam, Denver, Tampa and other major cities — we're there too.
 You'll also be part of a powerful network that includes colleagues at National Geographic, the Harlem Globetrotters, NFL films and almost every television station in the southeast.

 As a senior, you'll cap off your school career on the team that produces a daily live television newscast airing on campus and local cable stations.
 You can stream the broadcasts from our Livestream channel.
+And you can see their work on the Carolina News and Reporter website.

 Want to see what it's like to work in the big leagues?
 We'll help you.
 We find you internships in major television markets, with professional sports teams or even in your home town, if that's what you are dreaming of.
 And these are just some of the many opportunities for our students.